ur-cristiano-fc/ur-cristiano-fc.github.io/pages/privacy-policy.md

 ## 🔁 Changes to This Policy

-We may update this policy from time to time.
-When we do, we will revise the "Last updated" date at the top of this page.
+Ur Cristiano FC may update this policy from time to time.
+When Ur Cristiano FC does, it will revise the "Last updated" date at the top of this page.

 ---